 There it is.
 ‘Lead Generation’ in a nutshell.
 It’d be unfair to you to leave it just there – I haven’t quite told the whole story.

 You need to clearly state exactly what your visitors will receive in exchange for their information at the point of lead conversion.
 Dress it up a little to make it interesting, but don’t sacrifice quality of communication to be more flashy.
-They’re trusting you with their personal information – do not trivialize that.
+Each qualified lead is trusting you with their personal information – do not trivialize that.

-What you do with your qualified leads is entirely up to you, but it’s important that you understand the full picture of what a lead can mean to your business before you start a Lead Generation campaign.
-Treat your leads with respect, and they’ll treat you with respect back.
-One of the biggest mistakes that I see is when a company treats their leads like they’re just a number in a database.
+What your marketing team does with your qualified leads is entirely up to you and your business, but it’s important that you understand the full picture of what a new lead can mean to your business and set up a B2B lead scoring system before you start an inbound lead generation campaign.
+Treat each potential client with respect, and they’ll treat you with respect back.
+One of the biggest mistakes that I see is when a company treats a new lead like it’s just a number in a database.
 People are very sensitive when it comes to being sold, and being genuine always wins.

 Do you have any experience with running lead generation campaigns?
 Have any questions for me?
 Leave a comment below with your thoughts!